nyapommy/time/README.md

+# Time
-# Time is a date that starts on 01/01/0000 and increases one day every second
+is a date that starts on 01/01/0000 and increases one day every second

+Credits to:

+giganlak
+darkitxu84